Atlas-OS/docs/docs/faq-and-troubleshooting/who-is-atlas-for.md

 # :material-head-check: Who is Atlas designed for?

-**Atlas is for any enthusiast looking to improve the privacy, performance, and ease of use of their Windows installation.**
+**We designed Atlas for any enthusiast looking to improve Windows' privacy, performance, and ease of use.**

-We're on a mission to make a modification of Windows which *mostly* everyone can use, with the least amount of drawbacks.
-We only recommend installing Atlas on computers that you fully own and are not managed by any other entity.

-Atlas aims for the best compatibility and modifications possible, but you should be prepared to troubleshoot any potential issues.
-Although unlikely, you should also be prepared to reinstall Windows.
-This isn't always suitable for everyone.
+Atlas' goal is to make a stable and easy-to-use Windows modification that *almost everyone* can use, with a strong focus on compatibility and usability.

+However, with that in mind, we wouldn't recommend installing Atlas if:

+- You're installing it on a computer you do not wholly own
+- You aren't willing to perform potential Windows troubleshooting
+- You aren't willing to reinstall Windows

+### New releases

-Keep in mind that Atlas is always improving with each new version, meaning that the likelihood of issues should be constantly going down.
+Remember that Atlas continuously improves by fixing bugs and adding more features with each new version, meaning the likelihood of issues will continually decrease.

+We hope that Atlas helps you get more out of Windows! :smile: